froboy/yusaopeny_docs/content/en/docs/howto/map-settings-config/_index.md

 ---
-title: Map Settings & Configuration
+title: How to customize your locations map
+linkTitle: "... customize your map"
+aliases:
+  - /docs/development/map-settings-config/
 ---

 YMCA Website Services includes robust mapping functionality defined in the [openy_map subproject](https://github.com/open-y-subprojects/openy_map).
-Maps typically are displayed on the `/locations` page and are highly customizable.
+Maps typically are displayed on the `/locations` page using the [Location Finder component](../../user-documentation/layout-builder/location-finder) and are highly customizable.

 These are a few common customizations: